 Additionally, Frankfurt University of Music and Performing Arts budgets for a semester fee of approximately €350.
 These fees must be borne by the student and should be paid directly to the University.

-Kronberg Academy students are required to maintain a place of residence in Kronberg or the surrounding area.
+Kronberg Academy recommends students to maintain a place of residence in Kronberg or the surrounding area.
 Kronberg Academy can provide rooms in its student residence or in shared accommodation.
 Kronberg Academy subsidises a substantial part of the rent.
 Students are required to contribute €250 per month.

 A one-time deposit of 150 € has to be paid.
 It will be used for extraordinary expenses like